citizenspress/citizenspress.github.io/_posts/2015-01-18-Tech-Transfer.md

 #Redundant development

 Many organizations are looking for the same or very similar things, but are all paying for their development.
-The adoption of open source or centralization of code and processes in progressive organization is lagging far behind the corporate world.
+The adoption of open source or centralization of code and processes in progressive organizations is lagging far behind the corporate world.

 #The cloud and the Cloud(TM)

 Misunderstanding the difference between in-house server services and the proprietary "Cloud" means that many services that should be managed in-house are exported to the proprietary cloud.
-Software as a Service (SAAS) and Infrastructure as a Service (IAAS) sales presentations comes with shiny pamphlets and expert sales representatives that wine and dine IT departments.
+Companies that sell Software as a Service (SAAS) and Infrastructure as a Service (IAAS) spend large sums on sales presentations, shiny pamphlets and expert sales representatives that wine and dine IT departments.
 Adopting SAAS in the wrong areas can lead to increased costs, loss of control and security issues.
-While some services are better in the cloud, it is wrong to thing that all services can be more cheaply or better done through renting access.
+While some services are better in the cloud, it is wrong to assume that all services can be done more cheaply or better through renting access.